Bozrem/COMP142/Practice Projects/ProjectOne-NIM/Minimax.md

 After writing the level 2 tree, I did more investigating into how I could improve it, as it once in a while made simple mistakes.\
 In my research with ChatGPT (in [Resources](#resources)), it proposed a paranoid version, as I've outlined below.

+## Minimax Fundamentals
+Minimax is an algorithm for turn based strategy games like Chess.
+It seeks to branch out all paths from a scenario, and chooses the best one while assuming that the opponent plays optimally\
+If a scenario is shown to make the Computer lose in a turn, the Computer would avoid that scenario while the opponent would pick it.

 ## Strategy
 The foundation of the strategy relies on viewing all opponents as allied, and a weighting system of outcomes.\
 Both foundations have their own sections below.